CES – Unlock the Power of IRA Custodian Money: Additional Ways to Raise Capital

 Video by: Richey May, Apr 08, 2021

-Midland Trust is in in alternative investment custodian, also known as a self-directed IRA company that provides IRA accounts that make it an available option to invest in private assets such as private investment funds, hedge funds, venture capital, private equity, etc. In their roles, Brad and Adam are often talking to both individual investors as well as private investment fund managers of all different sizes and strategies and embark in a lot of discussions around the particulars of bringing in IRA money.
+Midland Trust is in alternative investment custodian, also known as a self-directed IRA company that provides IRA accounts that make it an available option to invest in private assets such as private investment funds, hedge funds, venture capital, private equity, etc. In their roles, Brad and Adam are often talking to both individual investors as well as private investment fund managers of all different sizes and strategies and embark in a lot of discussions around the particulars of bringing in IRA money.

 Question: Why is this important?
 Why do fund managers need to think about IRA and 401K money?